 To commemorate the 50th anniversary of the ruling, the Loving Project is documenting the experiences of couples whose marriages would have been illegal in some states prior to 1967.
 Our goal is to celebrate a landmark in civil rights but also to explore what it’s like to be part of a mixed-race marriage at this time in America’s history.

-Our podcast series will run throughout the year with new episodes being released approximately twice a month.
+Our podcast series will run throughout the year with new episodes being released every other Monday.
 We will also be organizing a Loving Day event in Philadelphia on or around June 12, 2017.
 Follow us on social media or join our email list to stay informed.